cdrso/rs-kerdev/README.md

 ## Generating Initramfs

 Following successful compilation of BusyBox and the kernel, the next step involves generating the initramfs.
-This task can be accomplished using the script found at `/src/vm/set-initramfs.sh`.
+This task can be accomplished by first copying the `/src/vm/init.sh` file into your kernel folder and then using the script found at `/src/vm/set-initramfs.sh`.

 ## Kernel Testing with QEMU